ABHISHEKM12345678/gesture-analysis-physiotherapy/README.md

 - `visualization.ipynb.pdf` – Exported visualization notebook (for GitHub viewing)
 - `classification.ipynb.pdf` – Exported analysis notebook (for GitHub viewing)

-> 📌 Note:
-> The original notebooks are large and stored using **Git LFS**.
-> GitHub may not render them directly.
-Please refer to the **PDF versions** or download the notebooks locally to view full outputs.

----

 ## 🧩 Application Domain
 - Physiotherapy rehabilitation monitoring
 - Assistive healthcare analytics